Post-Decree Enforcement in Spokane, Washington: Addressing Court Order Compliance

 When alimony/maintenance obligations are not met, we assist with:

-- Judgment Collection: Converting unpaid maintenance to collectable judgments with interest
+- Judgment Collection: Converting unpaid maintenance to judgments with interest

 - Asset Seizure: Procedures to attach bank accounts and other assets